optsuite/optlib/README.md

 - First Order Conditions for Convex Functions (Done)
 - Second Order Conditions for Convex Functions
+- Definition and Properties of Proper Functions and Conjugate Functions
 - Definition and Properties of Strongly Convex Functions (Done)
 - Definition and Properties of L-smooth Functions (Done)
 - Definition and Properties of Subgradient and Proximal Operator(Done)
-- Definition and Properties of Frechet Subdifferential
+- Definition and Properties of Frechet Subdifferential (Done)
 - Definition of KL properties
 - ......

 ### Optimality Conditions

-- First Order Conditions for Constrained and Unconstrained Problems
+- First Order Conditions for Constrained and Unconstrained Problems   (Done)
 - Second Order Conditions for Constrained and Unconstrained Problems
-- KKT conditions under LICQ and other conditions
-- Slater Condition and KKT conditions for convex optimization problems
+- Slater Condition and KKT Conditions for convex optimization problems
 - ......

 ### Convergence of Optimization Algorithms